Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Some extra care needs to be taken with your provisional crown—you should avoid hard, stick or chewy foods, very hot or cold foods, and extra sugary foods.
-You should also continue brushing at least twice a day, and continue flossing, but be a bit more careful around the cap.
+You need to take some extra care with your provisional crown and avoid hard, sticky, or chewy foods, very hot or cold foods, and extra sugary foods.
+You should also continue brushing at least twice daily and flossing, but be more careful around the cap.

-If you experience throbbing pain, call your dentist ASAP for emergency dental treatment.
+Call your dentist ASAP for emergency dental treatment if you experience throbbing pain after temporary crown placement.
 However, a bit of discomfort is probably nothing to worry about.
-After all, it's temporary, and soon you'll have your permanent new tooth!
+After all, it’s temporary, and soon you’ll have your permanent new tooth!

 FAQs

-How long does pain last after temporary crown placement?
+How long does the pain last after temporary crown placement?

 What do I do if my temporary crown keeps falling off?